South London: A Façade of Digitally Printed Aluminium Hoardings

 Bournemouth's Dalkeith Arcade was an out-dated and unattractive shopping centre.
 Signcraft was appointed to re-generate the centre and revitalise the building and surrounding area.
 The brief was to create a brand identity that would attract more visitors by providing an enjoyable shopping environment.

-by creating external signage with the new name and image to replace the old signs, raising awareness, curiosity and street appeal for potential retail customers, both local and seasonal.
+We created external signage with the new name and image to replace the old signs to raise awareness, curiosity and street appeal.
+Its purpose was to attract potential retail customers, both local and seasonal visitors.

-Visitors to Bournemouth are able to easily locate the shopping centre, by car or on foot, increasing trade for the shops (Wilkinsons, Lidl and others) which, in turn, provides a better choice for shoppers, including local residents.
+Visitors to Bournemouth are able to easily locate the shopping centre, by car or on foot.
+This increases trade for the shops (Wilkinsons, Lidl and others).
+This, in turn, provides a better choice for shoppers, including local residents.